sgole1/rest_api_mule_assignment/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 Interaction of use case 2 with the API:
 ----------------------------------------------
+The Http protocol support and usage of application/json allows the various Customer APIs to be integrated with Mobile aplication easily.

-The given Customer APIs are proxied, exchanged and published using the API manager on API portal and made public.
-Limiting policy can be applied on get and update /customer api to limit the number of requests per minute.
-In this way the api can used efficiently over the network.
+The given Customer APIs are proxied, and can be exchanged and published using the API manager on API portal on cloudHub and made public.
+On cloudhub deployment, limiting policy can be applied on get and update /customer api to limit the number of requests per minute/second.
+In this way the APIs can used efficiently over the network.

 ----------------------------------------------------------------------------------------------------------------------------------
 API could be extended for use case 3: